KaladinDMP/ARMGDDN-Autocracker-OG-GSE/README.md

 - Steamless by Atom0s
 - AppDetails and ISteamApps AppList Steam APIs

-ARMGDDN Autocracker is proudly developed by DeliciousMeatPop (AKA KaladinDMP) and George Jefferson, the owners of ARMGDDN Games.
+ARMGDDN Autocracker is proudly developed by DeliciousMeatPop and George Jefferson, the owners of ARMGDDN Games.
 George Jefferson wrote the App ID Python script and provided moral support and invaluable insight into testing the program, while DeliciousMeatPop made the heavy mistakes.

 ## 💡 Where to get the required components
 To set up your own ARMGDDN Autocracker, you'll need the Goldberg Steam Emulator, the Goldberg Cold Client Loader, a highly edited Goldberg Python Steam App ID fetching script, and the Steamless program.
 Here are the locations where you can find these components without our edits: